Skip to content

 Key features

-• The MSc Business Psychology is designed to develop the key knowledge and skills required for a career in: personnel assessment, selection and training, the design of work environments, implementation of training interventions and management of careers
+• Designed to develop the key knowledge and skills required for a career in: personnel assessment, selection and training, the design of work environments, implementation of training interventions and management of careers

 • Guest speakers from a range of organisations, such as psychometric test publishers, occupational psychology consultancies and independent consultants